bazelbuild/bazelisk/README.md

 - `last_downstream_green` points to the most recent Bazel binary that builds and tests all [downstream projects](https://buildkite.com/bazel/bazel-at-head-plus-downstream) successfully.
 - `last_rc` points to the most recent release candidate.
   If there is no active release candidate, Bazelisk uses the latest Bazel release instead.

+## Where does Bazelisk get Bazel from?

+By default Bazelisk retrieves the list of Bazel versions from the Bazel GitHub project.
+If this fails, Bazelisk queries the official Bazel release server instead.
+In both cases the actual binaries are downloaded from the release server.

+As mentioned in the previous section, the `<FORK>/<VERSION>` version format allows you to use your own Bazel fork instead of working with the official servers:

+If you want to create a fork with your own releases, you have to follow the naming conventions that we use in `bazelbuild/bazel` for the binary file names.
+The URL format looks like `https://github.com/<FORK>/bazel/releases/download/<VERSION>/<FILENAME>`.

+You can also override the URL by setting the environment variable `$BAZELISK_BASE_URL`.
+Bazelisk will then append `/<VERSION>/<FILENAME>` to the base URL instead of using the official release server.

 ## Other features